jhpyle/docassemble/_docs/config.md

 {% endhighlight %}

 When listing an item in dictionary form, only the `interview` key is required.
 The `title` key can be set to a single name, or to a [YAML] dictionary where the keys are languages and the values are the titles to be used for that language.

-The hyperlinks from the menu contain the `&new_session=1`, which means that a new session will be started every time the user clicks the interview.
+The hyperlinks from the menu will contain the `&new_session=1` URL parameter, which means that a new session will be started every time the user clicks the interview.
 In many situations, you will not want the clicking of the link from the menu to result in a proliferation of interview sessions.
 You may want to set up the `metadata` of your administrative interviews as follows:

 {% highlight yaml %}